akdel/OptiScan/README.md

 ### Running from OptiScan dashboard

 While ordinarily OptiScan is best used from the command line, a demo dashboard is available.
-It is built as a Dash web application [`Dash`](https://github.com/plotly/dash).
+It is built as a web application with [`Dash`](https://github.com/plotly/dash).
 In this interface, you can execute molecule detection/extraction and inspect the raw molecules and molecule length distributions.
 Inspecting these values supports the choice